emoseswustl/chatapp/README.md

 Creative portion:
  - Users can upload photos less than 1 MB
  - Users can create polls, where each person can vote on it only once, and everyone can view the results after poll creator closes poll

-I ran these codes using node.js on my device.
-But the page is not working.
-You should submit a regrade request.